Enigma10/Shopping-Cart/README.md

 # Shopping-Cart

-first run *'node product-seeder.js'* which is in seed folder.
-It will create database for shopping in mongoDB.
+### Please follow these instruction to run the project.
+   * `node product-seeder.js` which is to seed dummy data in database
-After that you can run *'npm install'* to install depandancies for the project.
+   * `npm install` to install all depandancies